NOSiCode-CV/igrp-platform-access-management/REFACTORING.md

 | `EXTERNAL_PAGE` | url             | Permission  |
 | `FOLDER`        | -               | Child menus |

-### Default system pages generation
+### Default app and system pages generation
-In a server running, check if all the default system menus are created, if not it will be created.
+In a server running, check if all the default system app and menus are created, if not they will be created.

 ### Benefits:
 1. Decouples menu structure from resources
 2. Simplifies menu management
 3. Allows more flexible navigation structures
-4. Allows the system menus to be managed by the API like the other menus instead of statically in App Center project
+4. Allows the system app and menus to be managed by the API like the other apps instead of statically in App Center project

 ## 3. Department-Centric Hierarchy